- Nacogdoches High School (1977)

 A wide range of business clients have entrusted their critical matters to Barnett, including the ones you see below.

-A Texas native and son of a roughneck, Barnett grew up in Nacogdoches.
+A son of a roughneck and Texas native, Barnett grew up in Nacogdoches.
 He co-captained his high school varsity football team and served as the Editor of Key Club’s Texas-Oklahoma District and sang in the East Texas All Region Choir.
 Barnett knows how to get along with all sorts of people.
 That helps him connect with clients, judges, jurors, witnesses, and even opposing counsel.

 Barnett is at ease in corporate boardrooms.
-His East Texas upbringing led to college at Yale, where Barnett graduated magna cum laude, and then Harvard Law School, where he received cum laude honors.
+His upbringing led to college at Yale, where Barnett graduated magna cum laude, and then Harvard Law School, where he received cum laude honors.

 Barnett is steady and loyal.
-He has practiced at Susman Godfrey his entire career – 31 years.
-He and his wife Nancy live in Dallas and enjoy spending time in Houston and New York, where they have apartments.
-Their daughter works in Austin, and their son attends Yale.
+He has practiced at Susman Godfrey his entire career – 33 years.
+He and his wife Nancy live in Dallas and enjoy spending time in Houston and New York.
+Their daughter attends Yale, and their son is a student at Columbia Law School.

 Yale won, 14-0.